 Most employees opt to transfer the lump sum into a LIRA unless he or she is close to retirement.

-Unlocking a LIRA due to financial hardship
+Unlocking funds from a LIRA due to financial hardship

 “I can’t understand why I can’t get access to my money.”

 This is the most common comment I receive from people who need money.
 Nothing is quite so disheartening as needing funds badly – and seeing a pile of your own money that you can’t get your hands on.

 Related: Do you have a locked-in RRSP?

 If you are in financial need, and your expected net income for the calendar year is less than 75% of the YMPE (Yearly Maximum Pensionable Earnings) – $40,200 for 2015 – you can apply to unlock your funds.

 A withdrawal of up to 50% of the YMPE is allowed – $26,800 in 2015.

 - If you have high medical or disability related costs you can withdraw up to a maximum of 50% of the YMPE as long as the medical expenses exceed 20% of the YMPE ($10,720 for 2015).
 The medical expenses can be for the plan holder, or spouse or dependent.
 A doctor’s certification is required.

 - You or your partner risk eviction from your principal residence due to overdue rent.